Privacy Policy

 When you use WebBrain with a local model or your own API provider, data flows directly between your browser and the AI provider you have configured:

 When you use WebBrain Cloud, your browser sends the request to api.webbrain.one.
-WebBrain Cloud forwards it to OpenRouter and the selected upstream model provider, currently configured as StepFun.
+WebBrain Cloud forwards it to OpenRouter and the configured upstream model provider.
 The model response is returned to your browser.

 WebBrain Cloud Logs